 The wolf reminded men to their domestication and their inner struggle with it.
 The wolf became also an image of remaining wild and sexuality, in a Jungian sense became men’s Shadow of undesired and unwanted.
-For those of us with Western background do often not realize the depths and subtile differences and similarity of Pagan German or Norse, Eastern or Native American stories.
+Those of us with Western background, do often not realize the depths and subtle (subtile) differences and similarity of Pagan German or Norse, Eastern or Native American stories.
 Especially wolf stories examine reincarnation, spiritual energy, gift exchange, the vitality of the body, and the spirit of the soul.
 In the old worldview everything is in flux and begins, balances out from, and ends with polarities akin to yin and yang.
 Even the gods are subject to this, undergo transformation, and often pay for what they gain with a corresponding loss.
-For indigenous people–including the indigenous Celts and Germanic-religion as such did not exist.
+For indigenous people – including the indigenous Celts and Germanic – religion as such did not exist.
 Native views of spirituality wed it to time and place, land and sea and sky.
-Our forbears lived side by side with the wolves in an inspirited world, and that world abides, as do its instinctive but sacred dimensions.:
+Our forebears lived side by side with the wolves in an inspirited world, and that world abides, as do its instinctive, but sacred dimensions:

 Axe-time, sword-time, shields are sundered,

 Now do I see the earth anew

 Myth wolf – gods, goddesses, demons and outlaws